Your Step-by-Step Brick Patio Installation Guide

 Two of the most overlooked elements in foundation prep are drainage and compaction.
 Proper drainage is essential for preventing water from pooling on your patio’s surface and seeping into the base, which can cause erosion and shifting.
 Your patio should have a gentle slope—about one-quarter inch of fall for every foot—that directs water away from your home’s foundation.
 Equally important is compaction.
 After laying your gravel and sand, you must use a mechanical plate compactor to create a dense, stable base.
 According to experts, this step creates a uniform density that keeps your pavers from moving.
 Skipping this will almost certainly result in settling and an uneven patio surface.

-Ignoring the Weather Forecast
+Working Against the Weather

 The weather can have a significant impact on your installation process and the long-term health of your patio.
 Trying to install a paver patio during a heavy rainstorm is a recipe for disaster.
 Rain can wash away your carefully leveled bedding sand and oversaturate the base, compromising its stability.
 It’s best to work on dry days.
 Even after the patio is installed, weather matters.
 In Southern California, intense sun can affect how sealants cure, while heavy winter rains can test your drainage system.
 Ensuring your joint sand is properly installed and your patio is sealed will help it withstand the elements year-round, preventing moisture from getting into the cracks and causing issues.

-Maintain Your New Paver Patio
+How to Care for Your New Brick Paver Patio

 Congratulations, the hard work is done!
 Now you have a beautiful brick paver patio ready for years of enjoyment.
 To keep it looking as good as the day it was installed, a little routine maintenance goes a long way.
 Think of it less as a chore and more as protecting your investment.
 Consistent care prevents small issues like weeds or stains from becoming bigger problems, ensuring your outdoor space remains a stunning and functional extension of your home.